 As part of an ongoing effort to provide safe roadways, NDOT has partnered with FHWA, USFWS, and the Nevada Department of Wildlife (NDOW) to install wildlife safety crossings.
-Numerous agencies and partners are working to install additional crossings in areas shown by research to have high vehicleanimal collision rates.
+Numerous agencies and partners are working to install crossings in priority areas where human safety and wildlife conservation are paramount.